-(COMMENTS reached the max, daily update) If I were North American/West European/Australian, I would take BCG vaccination now against the novel coronavirus pandemic.
+(COMMENTS reached the max) If I were North American/West European/Australian, I would take BCG vaccination now against the novel coronavirus pandemic.

 I declare that there is no conflict of interest for BCG vaccination but I have a big interest in stopping this pandemic.
 One of my businesses is an online tourism agency and its sales have dried up!